-Interpreting data is an important skill you need to have in order to succeed on the GRE exam.
-If you’re just beginning your GRE prep, you need to know how important data interpretation is, and how you can increase your GRE math score by turning this section into your strength. 💪
+GRE data interpretation is not like regular data interpretation.
+To be successful in this section, you need to have special skills.
+If you’re just beginning your GRE prep, you need to know how important this section is, and how you can increase your GRE math score by turning this section into your strength. 💪

 Data Interpretation may not seem like the most prominent question type on the GRE, but on test day, you can be sure to see at least 6 questions from this concept out of a total of 40 question in the GRE Quant section.
 That’s 15% of the entire math section – which should tell you how important this section is if you want to succeed in quant. 👈

-When studying for the GRE exam, students pay too much attention to the verbal section, because it is widely considered the hardest section on the GRE. 😿
+When studying for the GRE exam, students pay too much attention to the verbal section, because it is widely considered as harder than GRE math. 😿

 In comparison, the quant section on the GRE may seem a lot easier to manage.
 Yet, for all the attention that the verbal section gets from the vast majority of test takers, it is very rare to see someone get a perfect score in that section. 💯✔️